cerplot/luigi/doc/configuration.rst

 [retcode]
 ---------

-Configure return codes for the Luigi binary.
+Configure return codes for the Trun binary.
 In the case of multiple return codes that could apply, for example a failing step and missing data, the *numerically greatest* return code is returned.

-We recommend that you copy this set of exit codes to your ``luigi.cfg`` file:
+We recommend that you copy this set of exit codes to your ``trun.cfg`` file:

 .. code:: ini

   [retcode]
-  # The following return codes are the recommended exit codes for Luigi
+  # The following return codes are the recommended exit codes for Trun
   # They are in increasing level of severity (for most applications)
   already_running=10
   missing_data=20